The ABCs of Wastewater CEPs

 Gold

 gold miningThe vast majority of gold mining is an extremely environmentally destructive practice.
 For each gold ring, over 20 tons of rock and soil are dislodged and discarded, bringing with it cyanide and mercury that are used in the mining process.
 These toxins enter waterways, polluting our water supply and harming marine life, and elemental mercury is released into the air, compromising air quality.
 But while the majority of gold mining is done without any regard for the environment, there is a movement to change this practice.
-No Dirty Gold, a subsidiary of Earthworks, is working to bring education and change to the gold mining industry.
-They are asking for consumers to take No Dirty Gold Pledge and for retailers to follow the Golden Rule.
 When purchasing gold jewelry for your sweetheart this Valentine’s Day, look for gold mined by artisanal and small scale miners.
 Some safe retailers include Amalena, Brilliant Earth, and Green Oro.

 While traditional Valentine’s Day gifts are environmentally unfriendly, Valentine’s Day doesn’t need to remain an eco-travesty.
 With a little bit of effort and thoughtfulness, we can show love to both our sweetheart and planet at the same time.
 Happy Valentine’s Day!